Algorithmic radicalization: Self-radicalization

-References in Media
+References in media

 The Social Dilemma

-"The Social Dilemma" was a 2020 docudrama about how algorithms behind social media enables addiction, while possessing abilities to manipulate people's views, emotions, and behavior to spread conspiracy theories and disinformation.
+The Social Dilemma is a 2020 docudrama about how algorithms behind social media enables addiction, while possessing abilities to manipulate people's views, emotions, and behavior to spread conspiracy theories and disinformation.
 The film repeatedly uses buzz words such as 'echo chambers' and 'fake news' to prove psychological manipulation on social media, therefore leading to political manipulation.
-In the film, we follow Ben as he falls deeper into a social media addiction as the algorithm found that his social media page has a 62.3% chance of long-term engagement.
+In the film, Ben falls deeper into a social media addiction as the algorithm found that his social media page has a 62.3% chance of long-term engagement.
 This leads into more videos on the recommended feed for Ben and he eventually becomes more immersed into propaganda and conspiracy theories, becoming more polarized with each video.

-Possible Solutions
+Proposed solutions

-Section 230
+Weakening Section 230 protections

-In the Communications Decency Act of 1996, section 230 states that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider".
+In the Communications Decency Act, Section 230 states that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider".
 Section 230 protects the media from liabilities or being sued of third-party content, such as illegal activity from a user.
-However, this approach reduces a company's incentive to remove harmful content or misinformation.
-This loophole has allowed social media companies to maximize profits through pushing radical content without legal risks.
+However, critics argue that this approach reduces a company's incentive to remove harmful content or misinformation, and this loophole has allowed social media companies to maximize profits through pushing radical content without legal risks.
+This claim has itself been criticized by proponents of Section 230, as prior to its passing, courts had ruled in Stratton Oakmont, Inc. v.
+Prodigy Services Co. that moderation in any capacity introduces a liability to content providers as "publishers" of the content they chose to leave up.

+Lawmakers have drafted legislation that would weaken or remove Section 230 protections over algorithmic content.
+House Democrats Anna Eshoo, Frank Pallone Jr., Mike Doyle, and Jan Schakowsky introduced the "Justice Against Malicious Algorithms Act" in October 2021 as H.R.
+5596.
+The bill died in committee, but it would have removed Section 230 protections for service providers related to personalized recommendation algorithms that present content to users if those algorithms knowingly or recklessly deliver content that contributes to physical or severe emotional injury.